 With double identities and a surreal feel, Westphall can’t separate ghosts from reality.

-A somber Estonian murder mystery, Westphall must crack the case before everyone involved meets his or her untimely demise.
-Mystery.
+A somber Estonian murder mystery, Westphall must crack the case before everyone involved meets their untimely demise.

 The Man Who Spoke Snakish by Andrus Kivirähk